 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life” (John 3:16 NASB).

-Same word, same love in both of these passages, and it is gift wrapped with our name on it.
+Same word, same love in both of these passages (agape), and it is gift wrapped with our name on it.

-If this is God’s love defined for us, the way He loves us, then it is also become a picture of how His love can work in and through us.
+If this is God’s love defined for us, the way He loves us, then is also a picture of how His love can work in and through us.

 It is not in me.